Keyword

 Short-code: 12345

 Long code (10 digits): A long code number is a standard phone number used to send and receive voice calls and text messages.
-Phone numbers are typically called “long codes” (10-digit numbers in many countries).
 Typically, a long code is used by courier companies, banks, airlines, and other service sectors for customer service-related communication.
-Here are some popular use cases:
+Common use cases include:

 - A courier company could use a long code to inform a customer that their package is out for delivery.